 For over two decades, his insights and revolutionary ideas have cemented his legacy as a demigod of digital marketing.
 Here’s his story, and his five Golden Rules.

 In marketing circles, few people are more famous than Seth Godin.
 He is the author of 18 books, a member of the Marketing Hall of Fame, an entrepreneur, dotcom business executive, prolific writer, and one of the world’s most sought-after speakers.
-At The Financial Brand Forum 2020, he will be telling senior leaders in the banking industry how they can distinguish themselves in a crowded and noisy marketplace.
+Here’s Gary’s advice for senior leaders in the banking industry looking to distinguish themselves in a crowded and noisy marketplace.

 With cunning insight and sharp wit, Godin has shared his breakthrough branding concepts with a global audience numbering in the millions.
 Seth Godin’s unique perspective, philosophy and ideas about marketing have attracted the interest of leaders in virtually every industry.